sveinung/writings/maintainable_backbone_tests.md

 -------

-Generally, Page Objects should not know anything about your application except for the DOM and Ajax requests &emph; it should treat the application as a black box.
+Generally, Page Objects should not know anything about your application except for the DOM and Ajax requests &mdash; it should treat the application as a black box.

 We know that this might feel like a heavy solution, but this is a way of